Darialyphia/clashing_destiny_v2/packages/client/src/tutorial/how-to-play.md

 - Slow: this card cannot be played during an ongoing Card chain and can only be played when its owner is the initiative player.
 - Fast: this card can be played during a Card Chain, or to start one.
 It can be played even if its owner is not the initiative player.
-- Warp: this card can only be played as a response to another card (cannot be played at slow speed).
-However, instead of placing it on top of the chain, you may insert it at any point in the chain
-- Instant: this card can be played at the same time a Fast card can be played.
+- Flash: this card can be played at the same time a Fast card can be played.
 However, it will not go into the Card Chain and will resolve instantly.
 Furthermore, playing an Instant speed card does not pass card chain priority, nor switch the initiative player.

 ### Card Chain